 Altitude: 12,956′ to 13,743′; Hike time: 3.5 hrs

-On the eastern side of the valley, across the stream is the Barranco Wall – a 950 ft barrier of volcanic rock.
-Although it is tall and looks steep, it is very easy to climb.
-This is the first challenge of the day.
-The views from the wall are nothing less than magnificent.
-The rest of the day is spent skirting the base of Kibo peak over the left shoulder.
+On the eastern side of the valley, across the stream is the Barranco Wall—a 950 ft barrier of volcanic rock.
+Although it is tall and looks steep, it is fairly easy to climb, and the views from the wall are nothing less than magnificent.
+The rest of the day is spent skirting the base of Kibo Peak over the left shoulder.
 Descend down into the Karanga Valley, where you rest up for the night before the tough climb up to Barafu Hut.

 Day 6: BARAFU CAMP